etorlic/cmsi-186-lab-5/README.md

-# CMSI 186 Lab 5 Pod Racing Starter Code
+# CMSI 186 Lab 5 Pod Racing

-This repository contains the starter code for the Pod Racing laboratory assignment.
-You will find some unfinished Java classes that you will need to complete.
-You will also have to add some new classes of your own.
+This repository contains the code for the Pod Racing laboratory assignment.

-Import this repository into a new repository of your own and write the code according to the lab [instructions](https://cs.lmu.edu/~ray/classes/plab/lab/5/).
-Use the provided test scripts as you complete the laboratory assignment.

-In your new repository, don’t forget to completely edit this README file, as _your_ repository will not contain any “unfinished Java programs.”
-Consider adding a fun image, but not _too_ fun, as your GitHub repository will be checked by prospective employers.
+There will be a virtual pod race with pods that will have random attributes.
+Some may go fast or slow, there might even be some pods that don't work at all.